 How to Configure:

-There are eight preconfigured Lean PPM stage gates in Meisterplan.
+There are several preconfigured Lean PPM stage gates in Meisterplan.
 You can use these even if you're not working with Lean PPM.
 Or you can adapt the configuration to your own planning process.
-To add a new stage gate, click on Add Value.
-To change or delete a value, use the appropriate icon on the far right.
+To add a new stage gate, click on Add Option.
+To change or delete an option, use the appropriate icon on the far right.

 How to Use: